 Recycled rubber flooring is made with discarded automobile and truck tires.

 A large number of tires that are discarded after consumer use can be recycled and used for other purposes to preserve natural resources and environmental conditions.

-Recycled rubber is an ideal flooring material as it is durable, cost-effective, ensure safety for staff and also has sound absorbing qualities.
+Recycled rubber is an ideal flooring material as it is durable, cost-effective, ensures safety for staff, and also has sound-absorbing qualities.

 Benefits of Recycling:

 - Saves energy and low life cycle costs